Suzukigithub-p/SLPs/README.md

-# SLP(SpotifyLargePlaylists)
+# SLPs(SpotifyLargePlaylists)

-"SLP(SpotifyLargePlaylists)" is a program to create large-scale playlists with Python.
+"SLPs(SpotifyLargePlaylists)" is a program to create large-scale playlists with Python.

 # Requirement